DGStatic/cellular-signal-strength/README.md

 # cellular-signal-strength

 A React Native module for monitoring cellular signal strength.

-This module is for **Android** only.
+## Compatbility

+This module is for **Android** only, and it requires minimum SDK level of **31**.
+It won't crash your iOS app by existing, but it will throw errors when you use its features.

 ## Installation